LASSO Inference for High Dimensional Predictive Regressions: Empirical Applications

-Table \ref{tab:app_est_result} reports the point estimates and standard errors for $\theta_{1}^{*}$ using IVX, Dlasso and XDlasso across sample periods.
-The results by XDlasso in different subperiods are unanimous that the unemployment rate does not have significant predictive power in forecasting the inflation rate across all periods.
-These results add new insight to the recent debates on the Phillips curve: the predictive power of unemployment for inflation appears to be diminished when we control for other high dimensional time series as covariates.
-In contrast, IVX and Dlasso yield contradictory results.
-Dlasso delivers significantly positive estimates for the full sample and the Pre-Volcker period at the 1\% significance level.
-Conversely, IVX detects significant negative effects for the full sample and Bernanke-Yellen-Powell period at the 5\% and 10\% significance levels, respectively.
-These discrepancies may be attributed to the failure to control for confounders and the neglect of the Stambaugh bias arising from nonstationarity in the IVX and Dlasso methods.
-The empirical findings echo \citet{Mankiw2024}'s latest pessimistic remark: ``The large confidence intervals for the natural rate, together with the apparent futility of this Holy Grail search, lead me to think that we should not expect much from the Phillips curve as a guide for forecasting inflation or for judging the stance of policy.''
+Table \ref{tab:app_est_pc_result} reports the point estimates and standard errors for $\theta_{1}^{*}$ using IVX, Dlasso, and XDlasso across sample periods and specifications.
+In the benchmark setup with the transformed data, the diagnostic check rejects the m.d.s.~condition except for the Pre-Volcker period.
+Nevertheless, Dlasso, which ignores nonstationarity, delivers significantly positive coefficients for both the full sample and the Pre-Volcker period, in striking contrast to XDlasso and IVX.
+Using untransformed data significantly alleviates concerns about model misspecification, with $p$-values of the diagnostic test greater than 5\% in all cases.
+Both XDlasso and IVX consistently find no significant predictive power of unemployment for inflation across all specifications and time periods.
+The empirical findings add new insight to the recent debates on the Phillips curve and echo \citet{Mankiw2024}'s latest pessimistic remark: ``The large confidence intervals for the natural rate, together with the apparent futility of this Holy Grail search, lead me to think that we should not expect much from the Phillips curve as a guide for forecasting inflation or for judging the stance of policy.''
+On the other hand, with untransformed data, Dlasso yields significantly negative coefficients at the 1\% level for the full sample and at the 10\% level in the Volcker-Greenspan period, without controlling for other labor market variables.
+The unstable results of Dlasso across setups highlight the necessity of accounting for nonstationarity in the inference.